-- Thanks to freewheeling, there comes another strong benefit of brainstorming called piggybacking, which is the possibility of building concepts onto the ideas of others.
+- Thanks to freewheeling, there comes another strong benefit of brainstorming remotely and stationary called piggybacking, which is the possibility of building concepts onto the ideas of others.

 - Concept building is possible because a team is primarily focused on quantity - the quality of ideas isn’t as important as gathering as many as possible in order to have a variety of materials to work with later.

 These are important features from the team’s perspective that help with making projects unique.
-Brainstorming can do much more than just gathering fresh ideas though, but we’ll get to this later.
+Stationary and remotely brainstorming can do much more than just gathering fresh ideas though, but we’ll get to this later.
 From an employer’s point of view, brainstorming has several benefits.
 It helps with building cohesiveness, and thus increasing employee commitment.
 As we know, workers who are happy in their jobs are less likely to quit, so brainstorming can indirectly lessen employee turnover in your company.